 High school students apply for the scholarship directly through the Boettcher Foundation in the fall of their senior year of high school.
 Once selected, scholarship recipients have the opportunity to choose which campus they will attend.

-The interdisciplinary Norlin Scholars Program is geared toward students interested in a liberal education.
-Norlin Scholars develop expertise in their chosen fields through research, deep engagement and self-reflection.
-Upon graduation, they're in a strong position for whatever comes next: the job market, graduate and professional schools or fellowships.
+In this interdisciplinary learning community, Norlin Scholars shape their scholar's path with special classes, engaged learning experiences and self-reflection.
+The program takes a holistic approach to scholar development.
+Upon graduation, students are in a strong position for whatever comes next: the job market, graduate and professional schools or fellowships.

 Students can apply as high school seniors for a four-year scholarship or as second-year college students for a two-year scholarship.
 Norlin applicants must apply to CU first, though they do not need to be admitted to be considered.